 - Digital spreadsheets.
-It may sound old-school, but a digital spreadsheet done simply in Excel is a great resource to easily manage your finances by creating monthly cost reports and budgets — sort of like an accountant.
+It may sound old-school, but a digital spreadsheet done simply in Excel is a great way to easily create and manage your finances.
 A digital spreadsheet keeps track of numbers consistently and without error.
-What’s more, once you have a spreadsheet set up, you have to do virtually no work to keep track of cost averages, totals, and more because it will do all of the calculations for you.
+What’s more, once you have a spreadsheet set up, there is minimal work to be done to keep track of cost averages, totals, and more because it will do all of the calculations for you.
 Check out these budget templates from Microsoft.

 - Automatic savings accounts.
 Saving can be hard, especially if you have little money left over at the end of the month.
 However, it’s even harder to spend money that you don’t know you have, which is why you should always make it a habit to have an automatic savings account.
 An automatic savings account takes money directly from either your direct deposit or your chequing account so that you have a consistent cash flow going into your savings.
 Even a small amount per week can quickly add up to thousands.
 For example, $20 per week amounts to $1,040 per year.
 By using this method, you are paying yourself first, which means you won’t have a chance to spend it elsewhere first, because you won’t even know it was there to begin with.

 - Cash Envelopes.
 This budgeting tool might sound odd, but it is a great resource to help you save.
 Here’s how it works: Sectioning off cash into envelopes for certain expenses creates a physical limitation to how much you can pay.
 As such, you have to be careful about how much you spend, because if you run out of cash in your gas envelope, you are in trouble that month (or you need to readjust your budget).
 These cash envelopes are used by financial experts like Gail Vaz-Oxlade and are a great way to ensure you don’t spend more than you have.